ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The Client sends a Key Distribution Request to the KDC.
 This corresponds to a CoAP POST request to the endpoint in the KDC associated to the group to join.
 The endpoint in the KDC is associated to the 'scope' value of the Authorization Request/Response.
 The payload of this request is a CBOR map which MUST contain the following fields:

-* 'type', encoded as a CBOR int, with value TBD1.
+* 'type', encoded as a CBOR int, with value 1 ("key distribution").

 Additionally, the CBOR map in the payload MAY contain the following fields, which, if included, MUST have the corresponding values: